bids-standard/bids-validator/README.md

 }
 ```

-For passing a configuration during javascript language use on the command line,
+For passing a configuration while using the bids-validator on the command line,
-note that you **have to specify at least two configurations**, because an array
+note that you **have to specify at least two configurations of a given type**,
-is expected.
-For example, the following code will ignore empty file errors (99)
+because an array is expected.
+For example, the following code will ignore empty
-and only warn about files that cannot be read (44):
+file errors (99) and files that cannot be read (44):

 ```
-bids-validator --config.ignore=99 --config.warn=44 path/to/bids/dir
+bids-validator --config.ignore=99 --config.ignore=44 path/to/bids/dir
 ```

+This style of use puts limits on what configuration you can require, so for
+complex scenarios, we advise users to create a dedicated configuration file with
+contents as described above.

 #### In the Browser